LucaLanziani/personal-site-hugo/content/posts/2022/03/manage-monitors-pros.md

 category: general, ddcutil, monitors, software, utils
 tags: [ddcutil, linux, monitors]
 email: luca@lanziani.com

-twitter:
-  card: "summary"
-  site: "lanziani.com"
-  title: "A software to manage your monitors"
 description: "How to switch monitors settings via a linux software"
 ---

 Did you know that you can control monitor settings on your terminal from Linux?